What is Inventory Carrying Cost and Why Your eCommerce Business Should Know?

 Inventory damage costs

-As we can see in the table below, cell E31 showcases the total inventory carrying cost formula.
-Whereas, cell E32 showcases the calculation of total carrying cost in dollars.
+As we can see in the table below, cell E31 showcases the total Inventory carrying cost formula.
+At the same time, cell E32 showcases the calculation of the total carrying Cost in dollars.
 The formula used in cell E32 is =SUM(B32:B37).
-B32:B37 represents the rows in table 1.
-This showcases each of the carrying cost expenses of ‘Zapin’.
+B32:B37 represents the rows in Table 1.
+This showcases each of the carrying cost expenses of ‘Zapin.’

-Then, cell E33 in table 2 showcases the calculation of inventory carrying cost for ‘Zapin’ in dollars per SKU.
-The excel formula for Carrying Cost (Per SKU in $) is =E32/B31.
-This is nothing but the total carrying costs calculated in cell E32 divided by the average carrying cost depicted in cell B31 in table 1.
+Then, cell E33 in Table 2 showcases the calculation of Inventory carrying Cost for ‘Zapin’ in dollars per SKU.
+The Excel formula for Carrying Cost (Per SKU in $) is =E32/B31.
+This is the total carrying costs calculated in cell E32 divided by the average carrying cost depicted in cell B31 in Table 1.

-Finally, cell E34 showcases the calculation for Carrying Cost (in %) for ‘Zapin’.
-The excel formula for Carrying Cost (in %) is =(E32/B31)*100.
-This is nothing but the total carrying costs calculated in cell E32 divided by the average carrying cost depicted in cell B31 in table 1.
+Finally, cell E34 showcases the calculation for Carrying Cost (in %) for ‘Zapin.’
+The Excel formula for Carrying Cost (in %) is =(E32/B31)*100.
+This is the total carrying costs calculated in cell E32 divided by the average carrying cost depicted in cell B31 in Table 1.
 Then, the resulting figure is multiplied by 100 to calculate the percentage figure.

 |30||Total Carrying Cost Of ‘Zapin’|